 In the case of sugar alcohols (also known as polyols), part of their structure resembles sugar and part resembles alcohol.
 However, there is no ethanol in sugar alcohols, so they are not the same thing as alcoholic beverages.3

 Sugar alcohols, like maltitol, sorbitol and xylitol, are often used as sugar substitutes because they provide a sweet taste that does not raise blood sugar to the degree that sucrose does.
 This is because they convert to glucose more slowly in your body and do not require much insulin to metabolize.

 In addition, sugar alcohols do not cause tooth decay, which is another plus to their use.

 However, many people report experiencing gas, bloating and diarrhea when eating sugar alcohols (typically only when eaten in excess, but this varies from person to person).

-From a Body Ecology perspective, however, if you do not have these upsetting symptoms, we do recommend most sugar alcohols over even natural sugars because sugars feed candida, contributing to systemic fungal infections.
+From a Body Ecology perspective, however, if you do not have these upsetting symptoms, we do recommend most sugar alcohols over even natural sugars because sugars feed gut health issues like candida, which can contribute to systemic fungal infections.

 The Erythritol Difference

 Here are a few things that make erythritol a stand out as a sugar alcohol.

 - Fermented – it is made by fermenting the natural sugar found in corn.